Chinese court sentences Canadian Michael Spavor to 11 years in prison

 China’s mission to the European Union dismissed European officials’ criticism of the Schellenberg judgment on Tuesday, calling it “reckless interference” in China’s internal affairs, and saying China will not be swayed by it.

-John Kamm, founder of The Dui Hua Foundation, which advocates for individuals detained in China, said his team reviewed nearly 1,300 death penalty cases and found the Supreme People’s Court overturned about 10 percent of them.
-However, the court has stopped making the case records public, which makes it hard for outsiders to understand how recent cases have been handled, he said.
+John Kamm, who established the Dui Hua Foundation, which advocates for individuals detained in China, said his team reviewed nearly 1,300 death penalty cases and found that the Supreme People’s Court overturned about 10 percent of them.
+However, the court has stopped making case records public, so outsiders find it hard to understand how recent cases have been handled, he said.

-Advocates for the “Two Michaels” have highlighted the disparity between their living conditions in Chinese prisons and Meng’s in house arrest in Canada, as they await their court rulings.
-Meng has been living in a seven-bedroom mansion in Vancouver, going on shopping trips to designer stores, and able to receive visits from family and friends, while the extradition hearing proceeds.
-The Two Michaels have been held in cramped cells in separate prisons since their arrest, and have only been allowed a handful of calls with family and 25 visits each from consular officials.
+Advocates for Spavor and Kovrig have highlighted the disparity between their living conditions in Chinese prisons and Meng’s in house arrest in Canada, as they await the end of their criminal proceedings.
+Meng has been living in a seven-bedroom mansion in Vancouver, going on shopping trips to designer stores, and has been able to receive visits from family members and friends while the extradition hearing proceeds.
+Spavor and Kovrig have been held in cramped cells in separate prisons since their arrest, and have been allowed only a handful of calls with family members and 25 visits each from consular officials.

-Kamm said the fates of the three Canadians may be tied to Meng.
+Kamm said the fates of the three Canadians may be tied to Meng’s.

 “Of course they haven’t said in so many words,” he said.
-“But if in fact the extradition process yields a result they want, which is her return, I suspect that they would treat the Canadian citizens more leniently.”
+“But if, in fact, the extradition process yields a result they want, which is her return, I suspect that they would treat the Canadian citizens more leniently.”

 Amanda Coletta and Pei Lin Wu contributed to this report.